Time trial bikes and triathlon bikes are designed to be as aerodynamic as possible, in a bid to minimise drag and make you as fast as possible.

 In the UK time trialling is a popular sport, however in the rest of the world it is much more niche.
 Consequently, the market for Triathlon bikes is much larger than that for TT specific bikes.

-TT bikes are primarily designed for use by professional riders competing in WorldTour bike races such as the Tour de France.
+The best time trial bikes are primarily designed for use by professional riders competing in WorldTour bike races such as the Tour de France.
 Races such as the Tour fall under the jurisdiction of the UCI and have to convene to the rules of that governing body.

-The rules and regulations for triathlon bikes are much more relaxed than that laid out by the UCI and the result is that riders can adopt more aggressive positions and bike design can be more radical.
+The rules and regulations for the best triathlon bikes are much more relaxed than that laid out by the UCI and the result is that riders can adopt more aggressive positions and bike design can be more radical.
 A great example is the Cervelo P5X.

 Watch Video - How much speed can you buy? (featuring the canyon speedmax tt bike)